Holiday inspiration currently loading...

 Your accommodation in Edinburgh

-Carved from a trio of chandeliered Georgian houses in Edinburgh’s 17th century ‘New Town’, this elegant central hotel fuses ample period style with equally ample modern comforts.
+Carved from a trio of chandeliered Georgian houses in Edinburgh’s 17th century ‘New Town’, this elegant four-star hotel fuses ample period style with equally ample modern comforts.

 Complete your holiday in style with a farewell dinner of Scotland’s finest produce in the capital city.